arduino/ArduinoCore-samd/README.md

 * Do not perform a manual auto-reset (using a terminal program to change baud to 1200)

 * Boards Manager must be opened twice to see some updates (only applies to some old IDE versions)

+* **Boards manager might not install/uninstall the core or tools properly if the contents of the arduino15 directory has been manually modified**
+  * Be sure to delete all manually installed folders (not just files)

 ## Bugs or Issues